 It is a ritual and a challenge to the eater.
-While to most Singaporean palate the spiciness is almost nothing in taste, the real trial is on the next day.
-One would enter a war zone in one of civilization’s oldest, but greatest symbol of privacy, right to sanitation, and reminder that humans are all but the same.
+While to most Singaporean palate the spice is almost nothing in taste, the real trial is on the next day.
+One would enter a war zone in one of civilization’s oldest, but greatest symbol of privacy, the right to sanitation, and reminder that humans are all but equal.
 When placed in a losing position, combat can be a humbling experience.
 No human can defy the needs of the body to secrete waste, and challengers of the McSpicy eventually succumb to defeat in the form of sitting for a good amount of time.

-I also think the fact that people who eat the McSpicy did it willingly despite the risks say something about the importance of food in our culture, but maybe I’m thinking too much.
-As someone who has a pretty weak stomach, eating the McSpicy crippled me for about half a day the next day.
+Despite the risks, people eat the McSpicy willingly, which should say something about the importance of food in our culture.
+But maybe I’m thinking too much.
+As someone with a pretty weak stomach, eating the McSpicy crippled me for about half a day.
 One might even go so far as to say that the McSpicy is a laxative.

 As for when the McLaosai became a common name I can’t tell, but Laosai is Hokkien/Teochew for diarrhea and it is easy to see that the usage of the term simply spread through casual conversations.

-More resources discussing the power of the McSpicy:
+More resources discussing the power of the McSpicy Diarrhea: